 - Flea and Tick Prevention.
 We have topical spot treatments, and chewable tablets available to battle these annoying parasites.
 The best way to prevent an infestation is to keep your pet on these products year-round.

 - Intestinal Parasites Prevention.
-Once we test to see what kinds of parasites your pet has, we will provide the right deworming treatment that will get your pet feeling great again and schedule them for ongoing treatments to make sure the parasites don’t come back.
+Once we test to see what kinds of parasites your pet has, we will provide the right treatment for deworming in Indianapolis that will get your pet feeling great again and schedule them for ongoing treatments to make sure the parasites don’t come back.

 - Ear and Skin Mite Prevention.
 Once your pet is diagnosed, topical medicine is available that will destroy all the ear mites.
 We will give you drops, creams, or ointment so you can complete the rest of your pet’s treatment at home.
 If your pet has open sores and cats from scratching, they may get an antibiotic, too.

 Parasite preventative treatment starts when your puppy or kitten is around two weeks old, however, some treatments are only safe for young pets from eight weeks old.
 Protecting your pet against parasites should be a constant health practice.